wsyzzz/pandoc_resume/markdown/resume.md

 * Research, bug-fixes and development for an indoor wireless planning tool using C#.
 * Develop and maintain web-based licensing software using PHP + MySQL + Javascript.
 * Develop Hundreds of Unit Tests and Integration Tests in C# and VBScript.
-* Develop More than 1500 APIs using Delphi.
+* Develop More than 1500 APIs using Delphi COM.
 * Develop Tools of Statistics and Code Quality on Jenkins Continuous Server Powershell.
 * Develop Smart/Intelligent algorithms to convert clutter GIS data to vector building data.
-* Develop various GIS conversion/cropping tools.
+* Develop various GIS conversion/cropping tools using C# ie. GeoConverter.
 * Refactoring and Cleanup Code (produce a much cleaner/elegant code).

 **University of Sheffield, UK**